WHAT YOU NEED TO KNOW

 Registration with EAAB

-All agents including interns are required to register with the EAAB before they can operate as an agent in any way.
-Currently the cost of new registrations is just over R583 and renewals just over R350.
+All agents including interns are required to register with the EAAB before they can operate as an agent.
+Currently the cost of new registrations is just over R583 and renewals need to be verified on the eaab’s website.

 The EAAB then issues you with a Fidelity Fund Certificate which is valid for one year running from January to December.